rust-lang/rfcs/text/0000-placement-by-return.md

 # Summary
 [summary]: #summary

 Implement ["placement"](https://internals.rust-lang.org/t/removal-of-all-unstable-placement-features/7223) with no new syntax, by extending the existing capabilities of ordinary `return`.
-This involves [copying Guaranteed Copy Elision rules pretty much wholesale from C++17](https://jonasdevlieghere.com/guaranteed-copy-elision/), adding functions like `fn new_with<F: FnOnce() -> T, T: ?Sized>(f: F) -> Self` to Box and `fn push_with<F: FnOnce() -> T>(&mut self, f: F)` to Vec to allow performing the allocation before evaluating F, providing raw access to the return slot for functions as an unsafe feature, and allowing unsized object to be returned directly by compiling such functions into a special kind of "generator."
+This involves [copying Guaranteed Copy Elision rules pretty much wholesale from C++17](https://jonasdevlieghere.com/guaranteed-copy-elision/), adding functions like `fn new_with<F: FnOnce() -> T, T: ?Sized>(f: F) -> Self` to Box and `fn push_with<F: FnOnce() -> T>(&mut self, f: F)` to Vec to allow performing the allocation before evaluating F, providing raw access to the return slot for functions as an unsafe feature, and allowing functions to directly return **Dynamically-Sized Types** (DSTs) by compiling such functions into a special kind of "generator".

 Starting with the questions given at the end of the [old RFC's mortician's note](https://github.com/rust-lang/rust/issues/27779):